kasslent/clc-digital-skills/_lessons/module-1.1.md

 </code></pre>

 *Pro tip!*
-The W3C provides a free service to check if your markup is valid: [http://validator.w3.org/](http://validator.w3.org/) This is a very helpful tool to make sure all of your tags are opened and closed properly.
+The W3C provides a free service to check if your markup is valid: [http://validator.w3.org/](http://validator.w3.org/)<br>
+This is a very helpful tool to make sure all of your tags are opened and closed properly.

 >## EXERCISE: Setting up our first project
-> Over the next couple of weeks, as we familiarize ourselves with the basics of HTML & CSS, we'll be creating a fun and simple website about anything you like.
-[Here's an example](exercises/module1/project-one-sample) of what we'll be building.
+> Over the next couple of weeks, as we familiarize ourselves with the basics of HTML & CSS, we'll be creating a fun and simple website about anything you like. <a href="exercises/module1/project-one-sample" target="_blank">Here's an example</a> of what we'll be building.
 > First thing's first: creating our first HTML file!
 >
 > Remember to apply the [file naming best practices](#best-practices-for-naming-web-files)!